SeldonIO/seldon-core/doc/source/graph/scaling.md

 ## Autoscaling Seldon Deployments

 To autoscale your Seldon Deployment resources you can add Horizontal Pod Template Specifications to the Pod Template Specifications you create.
-There are three steps:
+There are two steps:

   1. Ensure you have a resource request for the metric you want to scale on if it is a standard metric such as cpu or memory.
+This has to be done for every container in the seldondeployment, except for the seldon-container-image and the storage initializer.
+Some combinations of protocol and server type may spawn additional support containers; resource requests have to be added to those containers as well.
-  1. Add a HPA Spec referring to this Deployment.
+  2. Add a HPA Spec referring to this Deployment.
 (We presently support v2beta2 version of k8s HPA Metrics spec)

 To illustrate this we have an example Seldon Deployment below: